OpenFodder/openfodder/README.md

 Failure to locate the folder in these paths, will result in a check of $HOME/.local/share/OpenFodder.
 Failure on this path, will fall back to the current working directory.

-##### Mission Campaign Data
+##### Campaign Data

-Campaign and Demos are available from (https://github.com/OpenFodder/data/releases/download/1.4/OpenFodder.zip).
-The campaign data contains the mission and map names, as well as the mission phase layouts.
+The campaign information was originally hardcoded in the executable, this is required to play and is downloadable alonside two demos from (https://github.com/OpenFodder/data/releases/download/1.4/OpenFodder.zip).

-This Data is packed with the Windows Installer, but will be a required download if you're compiling / running on Linux/Unix.
+This data is packaged with the Windows Installer, but will be a required download if you're compiling / running on Linux/Unix.

 #### Purchasing the retail release